-On March 20, 2024, the Company entered into a consulting agreement with James Cardwell (the "CFO Consulting Agreement") to engage Mr. Cardwell (the "Consultant") to provide consulting services as the Company's non-employee chief financial officer on a part-time basis.
-The Company has entered into a separate consulting service agreement for pre-audit services and SEC compliance services with The CFO Squad LLC dated October 12, 2023, as amended March 4, 2024 (the "CFO Squad Agreement").
+On October 4, 2024, the Company entered into a consulting agreement with Mark Corrao (the "CFO Consulting Agreement") to engage Mr. Corrao (the "Consultant") to provide consulting services as the Company's non-employee chief financial officer prior to the completion of the Company's initial public offering.
+It is anticipated that following the completion of the Company's initial public offering, the Consultant will become an employee of the Company on a full-time basis.

 The Consultant has been duly appointed as the chief financial officer of the Company and will remain as an executive officer of the Company during the term of the CFO Consulting Agreement.
-The Consultant is expressly free to perform services for other parties while performing services for the Company and is permitted to be employed by The CFO Squad LLC during the term of the CFO Consulting Agreement.
 The Consultant will report directly to Erik Emerson, Chief Executive Officer and to any other party designated by Mr. Emerson in connection with the performance of the duties under the CFO Consulting Agreement and shall fulfill any other duties reasonably requested by the Company and agreed to by the Consultant.

 The initial term of the CFO Consulting Agreement is one year.
 The CFO Consulting Agreement may only be extended thereafter by mutual agreement, unless earlier terminated.
-Either party may terminate the CFO Consulting Agreement at any time by providing thirty days' written notice to the other party, but the CFO Consulting Agreement shall automatically terminate after thirty days if for any reason the Company has terminated the CFO Squad Agreement.
+Either party may terminate the CFO Consulting Agreement at any time by providing thirty days' written notice to the other party.

-As compensation for the services rendered pursuant to the CFO Consulting Agreement, the Company shall pay Consultant a minimum \$1,500 upon signing, and \$1,500 per month for up to four hours of services rendered per month, payable on the first business day of each month provided the Company has engaged and continues to engage The CFO Squad LLC under the CFO Squad Agreement.
-Additional hours in excess of four hours per month, if any, shall be included in, billed and paid pursuant to the CFO Squad Agreement.
+As compensation for the services rendered pursuant to the CFO Consulting Agreement, the Company shall pay Consultant a minimum \$2,500 upon signing, and \$2,500 per month for up to eight hours of services rendered per month, payable on the first business day of each month.
+Additional hours in excess of eight hours per month, if any, shall be billed at \$250.00 per hour.

-Apimeds Pharmaceuticals US, Inc. 2024 Omnibus Stock Incentive Plan
+Apimeds Pharmaceuticals US, Inc. Equity Incentive Plan

-Prior to the completion of this offering, we will adopt an equity incentive plan for our employees, the Apimeds Pharmaceuticals US, Inc. 2024 Omnibus Stock Incentive Plan (the "Plan").
-The purposes of the Plan are to provide additional incentives to selected employees, directors and independent contractors of, and consultants to, the Company or its affiliates, to strengthen their commitment, motivate them to faithfully and diligently perform their responsibilities and to attract and retain competent and dedicated persons who are essential to the success of our business and whose efforts will impact our long-term growth and profitability.
-To accomplish such purposes, the Plan will provide for the issuance of share options, share appreciation rights, restricted shares, deferred shares, performance shares, unrestricted shares and other share-based awards.
+On September 18, 2024, we adopted an equity incentive plan for our employees, the Apimeds Pharmaceuticals US, Inc. 2024 Equity Incentive Plan (the "Equity Incentive Plan").
+The purposes of the Equity Incentive Plan are to provide additional incentives to selected employees, directors and independent contractors of, and consultants to, the Company or its affiliates, to strengthen their commitment, motivate them to faithfully and diligently perform their responsibilities and to attract and retain competent and dedicated persons who are essential to the success of our business and whose efforts will impact our long-term growth and profitability.